 Burglary and theft as a particularly severe kind of theft is one of the most obvious risks to which goods are exposed.

-The primary target of a burglary/theft is to steal goods and valuable assents.
+The primary target of a burglary/theft is to steal goods and valuable assets.
 Burglaries may also be aimed at other valuables such as admission money or change deposited in ticket booths or safety containers, IT equipment, knowledge/information and office equipment.

 Theft by and/or following "sneak in" and/or “lock in" are special types of theft and are dealt with in the same way as burglaries.
 In these cases, the perpetrator hides in the business or utility rooms which give him fairly easy access to goods and valuable assets, making it possible for him to complete the crime after opening hours.